tomjoht/tomjoht.github.io/_posts/2022/12/2022-12-19-smartphone-series-conclusion.md

 I have already recounted the story of returning to my smartphone in [Six weeks in &mdash; returning to smartphone (but not as before)](/blog/returning-to-smartphones/).
 The killer app of smartphones is not an app at all &mdash; it's the full-screen keyboard, which allows you to text.
 Without the ability to text, I couldn't communicate much with my wife and other family members.
 Email is pre-Jurassic, and frequently ignored.
 Without text, you can still talk on the phone, but phone conversations and voicemail are much less convenient, especially for quick notes to family members.

 Texting can be a double-edged sword, though.
 On the one hand, it allows us to communicate quickly and easily through a screen-based keyboard.
-On the other, the same screen that enables this easy communication also gives us access to app interfaces and the vast amount of information on the Internet, all in the palm of our hand.
+On the other hand, the same screen that enables this easy communication also gives us access to app interfaces and the vast amount of information on the Internet, all in the palm of our hand.

 Another factor besides texting contributed to my decision to return to using a smartphone.
-Reading Kevin Kelly's _What Technology Wants_ convinced me that the constant introduction of new technologies is inevitable and that actively rejecting them is be akin to adopting the mindset described in Ted Kaczynski's manifesto.
+Reading Kevin Kelly's _What Technology Wants_ convinced me that the constant introduction of new technologies is inevitable and that actively rejecting them is akin to adopting the mindset described in Ted Kaczynski's manifesto.

 I realized that I needed to find ways to make peace with technology and use it in a way that worked in my favor.
 So I switched the SIM card from my Kyocera basic phone back to my Pixel smartphone, and then modified my initial list of rules for personal technology use.